smartdevicelink/sdl_evolution/proposals/nnnn-mt-registration-limitation.md

 ## Potential downsides

 * App registration sequence, especially the retry logic in Proxy, gets more complicated.
-* Since smartDeviceLink.ini file is not visible to mobile application developers, they may be confused that some apps are allowed to use a transport (such as Wi-Fi) but others don't.
+* Since smartDeviceLink.ini file is not visible to mobile application developers, they may be confused that some apps are allowed to use a transport (such as Wi-Fi) but others aren't.
 They may also be confused that an app may be kept in HMI level NONE under a condition that is not open to them.

 ## Impact on existing code